"*" indicates required fields

 Reducing legal costs

 Indemnity insurance is just one of the many costs of conveyancing sellers will need to pay.
 In addition to estate agent fees it makes selling a home an expensive process.
 It’s one reason many people choose to work with us.

-Not only do we buy house quickly without the need for estate agents, we instruct and pay for solicitors too.
+Not only do we buy any house quickly without the need for estate agents, we instruct and pay for solicitors too.
+So when you are looking to sell house fast speak to us!
 We’re also experienced at dealing with sensitive home-selling situations such as those involving divorce or inheritance.
 In unsettling moments like these, if you’re selling your home on the open market, you may be tempted to take out costly indemnity insurance to resolve issues quickly and speed the process along.

 If you think we can help you, we’d be happy to chat about the service we offer.